xma711/notebook/web/README.md

 This way, the single nginx server can split the work to be done among many Node.js "app servers". "

-Website vs web appliction
+Website vs web application
 ---------------------------

 Reference: http://stackoverflow.com/questions/8694922/whats-the-difference-between-a-web-site-and-a-web-application

-websites are primarily informatinal such as cnn and bbc, while web apps primarily allow the user to perform actions, such as gmail.
+websites are primarily informational such as CNN and bbc, while web apps primarily allow the user to perform actions, such as gmail.

-Howevery, ususally this is totally personal and subjective..
+However, usually this is totally personal and subjective..